EmbeddedSystemClass/SonarImaging-Project/README.md

 # SonarImaging-Project

-This project invoves the implementation of a @D Direction finding Sonar
+This project invoves the implementation of a 2D Direction finding Sonar